 This strategy includes expanding non-vehicular access, such as bicycling, and routes that are currently unavailable to residents in nearby neighborhoods, which could shift some demand from the main entrance area to other access points.
-Consider evaluating opportunities for expanding neighborhood access from the existing trailheads for the Chamise Trail at Laura Court/Stonebrook Drive and at Olive Tree Lane.
-This can include a consideration for bike-in access and allowing bicycle use on more trails in the existing trail system.
-Additional routes worth investigating include a planned pedestrian/bicycle route from Stevens Creek Boulevard that connects to the Hammond Snyder Trail and Stephen E. Abbors Trail, as recommended in the Joint Cities Coordinated Stevens Creek Trail Feasibility Study (2015).
+This strategy would evaluate opportunities for expanded bike access in the Cristo Rey Drive area, and a planned pedestrian/bicycle route from Stevens Creek Boulevard that connects to the Hammond Snyder Trail, as recommended in the Joint Cities Coordinated Stevens Creek Trail Feasibility Study (2015).
+Secondary routes worth evaluating for expanding neighborhood access are from the existing trailheads for the Chamise Trail at Laura Court/Stonebrook Drive and at Olive Tree Lane.
+This can include a consideration for bike-in access with enhanced bicycle parking facilities at trailheads.
 This strategy would be most beneficial to residents and neighborhoods located directly adjacent to these secondary Preserve trailhead entrances.